 How to Serve

 This zucchini tomato bake is so versatile!
-It pairs well with most proteins, vegetables, salads, and almost any carb side dish recipes, too!
 It works particularly well with Italian and Mediterranean dinners as well.

 How to Make Ahead and Store